PDATaskForce/agent-task-planning/docs/confidence-extraction.md

 - Requires 5x the API calls of single extraction (mitigated by early stopping)
 - Confidence measures agreement, not correctness
 - Best suited for tasks with objective answers

+## Acknowledgement

+This feature was shaped by suggestions from [Lawrence Rowland](https://github.com/lawrencerowland), including multi-sample queries with median answer identification, outlier detection, and sign-off regimes with verification levels.